 Abstract.
 Deriving absorption coefficients from Aethalometer attenuation data requires different corrections to compensate for artifacts related to filter-loading effects, scattering by filter fibers, and scattering by aerosol particles.
-In this study, two different correction schemes were applied to 7-

-- 25 wavelength Aethalometer data, using Multi-Angle Absorption Photometer (MAAP) data as a reference absorption measurement at 637 nm.
-The compensation algorithms were compared to 5-wavelength offline absorption measurements obtained with a Multi-Wavelength Absorbance Analyzer (MWAA), which serves as a multiple-wavelength reference measurement.
-The online measurements took place in the Amazon rainforest, from the wet-to-dry transition season to the dry season (June - September 2014). - 30 The mean absorption coefficient (at 637 nm) during this period was $1.8 \pm 2.1$ Mm-1, with a maximum of 15.9 Mm-1.
+In this study, two different correction schemes were applied to seven-wavelength Aethalometer data, using multi-angle absorption photometer (MAAP) data as a reference absorption measurement at 637 nm.
+The compensation algorithms were compared to five-wavelength offline absorption measurements obtained with a multi-wavelength absorbance analyzer (MWAA), which serves as a multiple-wavelength reference measurement.
+The online measurements took place in the Amazon rainforest, from the wet-to-dry transition season to the dry season (June-September 2014).
+The mean absorption coefficient (at 637 nm) during this period was $1.8 \pm 2.1 \,\mathrm{Mm^{-1}}$ , with a maximum of $15.9 \,\mathrm{Mm^{-1}}$ .
 Under these conditions, the filter-loading compensation was negligible.
 One of the correction schemes was found to artificially increase the short-wavelength absorption coefficients.
-It was found that accounting for the aerosol optical properties in the scattering compensation significantly affects the absorption Ångström exponent (AAE) retrievals.
-Proper Aethalometer data compensation schemes are crucial to retrieve the correct AAE, which is commonly implemented in brown carbon contribution calculations.
-We found that a 'hybrid' algorithm was more appropriate to achieve optimal correlations with the MAAP absorption coefficients and with the AAE retrieved from offline MWAA measurements.
+It was found that accounting for the aerosol optical properties in the scattering compensation significantly affects the absorption Ångström exponent ( $\mathring{a}{ABS}$ ) retrievals.
+Proper Aethalometer data compensation schemes are crucial to retrieve the correct $\mathring{a}{ABS}$ , which is commonly implemented in brown carbon contribution calculations.
+Additionally, we found that the wavelength dependence of uncompensated Aethalometer attenuation data significantly correlates with the $\mathring{a}{ABS}$ retrieved from offline MWAA measurements.